Content

 At the end of this stage, you will have figured out all the privacy restrictions no matter which platform you’re going to send data to.
 It’s not only about Google.

-Finally, you have to implement consent mode.
+Finally, you have to implement consent mode to ensure explicit user consent is obtained.
 It’s really easy to implement those rules with the help of third-party tags or third-party products that are integrated with GTM.
 Follow these links to find GTM templates in order to ask your visitors for consent to send their data to analytics services.

 Data Processing

 Finally, we are getting to the data processing stage.
-While at the previous stage you realized what kind of data you could collect with what kind of consent, now you can start capturing this data and processing it.
+While at the previous stage, you realized what kind of data you could collect with what kind of consent, you can now start capturing and processing this data.

-Everybody knows that we can no longer just send PII data to GA as we did before — not even if the data from GA is then exported to GBQ and the location of GBQ is set to EU.
-This is because EU laws say you cannot send PII directly to GA without a proper setup.
+Everybody knows that we can no longer just send PII data to GA4 as we did before — not even if the data from GA4 is then exported to GBQ and the location of GBQ is set to EU.
+This is because EU laws say you cannot send PII directly to GA4 without a proper setup.

 This is not the hardest task.
 All you need to do is go over this checklist, accept the new Google DPA, and disable the Data sharing settings.
 Most importantly, ghost hits and Google signals have to be disabled as well.

-With the above done, you can make GA compliant in terms of privacy and all regulations by preventing the collection of PII without consent.
+With the above done, you can make GA4 compliant in terms of privacy and all regulations by preventing the collection of PII without consent.

-However, as soon as you adjust all these settings in GA, you will find that the really important data is nowhere to be found in GA or, consequently, in Google BigQuery Export.
+However, as soon as you adjust all these settings in GA, you will find that the really important data is nowhere to be found in GA4 or, consequently, in Google BigQuery Export.

 We are talking about granular location data, some PII data that you need for certain reports, and some custom dimensions that are used as a key to join it, for instance, with CRM data.